marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   ``arg_pointer_rtx`` will have been initialized and should be used to refer to those items.

-.. index:: DWARF_FRAME_REGISTERS
+.. macro:: DWARF_FRAME_REGISTERS

-MacroDWARF_FRAME_REGISTERSThis macro specifies the maximum number of hard registers that can be saved in a call frame.
+  This macro specifies the maximum number of hard registers that can be saved in a call frame.
 This is used to size data structures used in DWARF2 exception handling.

   Prior to GCC 3.0, this macro was needed in order to establish a stable exception handling ABI in the face of adding new hard registers for ISA extensions.
 In GCC 3.0 and later, the EH ABI is insulated from changes in the number of hard registers.
 Nevertheless, this macro can still be used to reduce the runtime memory requirements of the exception handling routines, which can be substantial if the ISA contains a lot of registers that are not call-saved.

   If this macro is not defined, it defaults to ``FIRST_PSEUDO_REGISTER``.

-.. index:: PRE_GCC3_DWARF_FRAME_REGISTERS
+.. macro:: PRE_GCC3_DWARF_FRAME_REGISTERS

-MacroPRE_GCC3_DWARF_FRAME_REGISTERSThis macro is similar to ``DWARF_FRAME_REGISTERS``, but is provided for backward compatibility in pre GCC 3.0 compiled code.
+  This macro is similar to ``DWARF_FRAME_REGISTERS``, but is provided for backward compatibility in pre GCC 3.0 compiled code.

   If this macro is not defined, it defaults to ``DWARF_FRAME_REGISTERS``.

-.. index:: DWARF_REG_TO_UNWIND_COLUMN
+.. macro:: DWARF_REG_TO_UNWIND_COLUMN (regno)

-MacroDWARF_REG_TO_UNWIND_COLUMN(:samp:`{regno}`)Define this macro if the target's representation for dwarf registers is different than the internal representation for unwind column.
+  Define this macro if the target's representation for dwarf registers is different than the internal representation for unwind column.
   Given a dwarf register, this macro should return the internal unwind column number to use instead.

-.. index:: DWARF_FRAME_REGNUM
+.. macro:: DWARF_FRAME_REGNUM (regno)

-MacroDWARF_FRAME_REGNUM(:samp:`{regno}`)Define this macro if the target's representation for dwarf registers used in .eh_frame or .debug_frame is different from that used in other debug info sections.
+  Define this macro if the target's representation for dwarf registers used in .eh_frame or .debug_frame is different from that used in other debug info sections.
 Given a GCC hard register number, this macro should return the .eh_frame register number.
 The default is ``DBX_REGISTER_NUMBER (regno)``.

-.. index:: DWARF2_FRAME_REG_OUT
+.. macro:: DWARF2_FRAME_REG_OUT (regno, for_eh)

-MacroDWARF2_FRAME_REG_OUT(:samp:`{regno}`,:samp:`{for_eh}`)Define this macro to map register numbers held in the call frame info that GCC has collected using ``DWARF_FRAME_REGNUM`` to those that should be output in .debug_frame ( ``for_eh`` is zero) and .eh_frame ( ``for_eh`` is nonzero).
+  Define this macro to map register numbers held in the call frame info that GCC has collected using ``DWARF_FRAME_REGNUM`` to those that should be output in .debug_frame ( ``for_eh`` is zero) and .eh_frame ( ``for_eh`` is nonzero).
 The default is to return ``regno``.

-.. index:: REG_VALUE_IN_UNWIND_CONTEXT
+.. macro:: REG_VALUE_IN_UNWIND_CONTEXT

-MacroREG_VALUE_IN_UNWIND_CONTEXTDefine this macro if the target stores register values as ``_Unwind_Word`` type in unwind context.
+  Define this macro if the target stores register values as ``_Unwind_Word`` type in unwind context.
 It should be defined if target register size is larger than the size of ``void *``.
 The default is to store register values as ``void *`` type.

-.. index:: ASSUME_EXTENDED_UNWIND_CONTEXT
+.. macro:: ASSUME_EXTENDED_UNWIND_CONTEXT

-MacroASSUME_EXTENDED_UNWIND_CONTEXTDefine this macro to be 1 if the target always uses extended unwind context with version, args_size and by_value fields.
+  Define this macro to be 1 if the target always uses extended unwind context with version, args_size and by_value fields.
 If it is undefined, it will be defined to 1 when ``REG_VALUE_IN_UNWIND_CONTEXT`` is defined and 0 otherwise.

-.. index:: DWARF_LAZY_REGISTER_VALUE
+.. macro:: DWARF_LAZY_REGISTER_VALUE (regno, value)

-MacroDWARF_LAZY_REGISTER_VALUE(:samp:`{regno}`,:samp:`{value}`)Define this macro if the target has pseudo DWARF registers whose values need to be computed lazily on demand by the unwinder (such as when referenced in a CFA expression).
+  Define this macro if the target has pseudo DWARF registers whose values need to be computed lazily on demand by the unwinder (such as when referenced in a CFA expression).
 The macro returns true if :samp:`{regno}` is such a register and stores its value in :samp:`*{value}` if so.

 .. _elimination: